Dean of Academic Affairs and Hodges-Haynes Professor of Liturgics

 M.A., Ph.D., University of Notre Dame

 My earliest memories of worship are the early-morning midweek Lenten services I attended with my dad and older brother, and Saturdays in the church sacristy with my mother as she prepared for the next day’s liturgies.
 I am passionate about the power of worship to form and transform communities of faith.
 I chose liturgy as an academic discipline because I believed that studying worship would give me a window into what individuals and communities in different times and places believed about God.
 My doctoral work, a study of the development of the rites of baptism and confirmation in the 1979 Prayer Book, gave me an opportunity to explore the history of the Episcopal Church in the twentieth century.
 My greatest joy in teaching about liturgy is enabling students to see and understand the complex textures of worship.
-Many tell me at the end of their first course that they will never look at worship in the same way again.
-Engagement with Christians in the wider church, whether teaching a parish education program, leading a diocesan clergy day, or working with the Standing Commission on Liturgy and Music, enables me to understand worship ever more deeply.
+Engagement with Christians in the wider church, whether teaching a parish education program, leading a diocesan clergy day, or working with a churchwide task force or as a General Convention Deputy, enables me to understand worship ever more deeply.

 - Introduction to Worship

 - Praying Shapes Believing.
 Revised edition of Leonel Mitchell’s 1985 theological study of the 1979 Book of Common Prayer (New York: Church Publishing, Inc., 2016)

 - Missional Worship, Worshipful Mission: Gathering As God’s People, Going Out in God’s Name, Calvin Institute of Christian Worship Liturgical Studies series (Eerdmans, 2014)

 - Continuing the Reformation: Re Visioning Baptism in the Episcopal Church (New York: Church Publishing, Inc., 1997)